ELEMENTs-JP/ELEMENTs.Environment/README.md

 ## Nuget Library
 We have made the entire control library available for free on nuget.
 So you can easily integrate ELEMENTs controls into your Visual Studio solution at any time.
 [Here you can find the Nuget Package for Visual Studio and .NET-Core 5](https://www.nuget.org/packages/ELEMENTS.Controls/)

+##Known problems between Bootstrap and Tabler.IO
+- The Waiting Progress Control works only with the Tabler.IO framework.